Texas Veterans Land Board

 The Texas Veterans Land Board, also known as VLB, is part of the Texas General Land Office.
 Created by the Texas Legislature in 1946, the board was established to make land available to veterans returning from World War II.

 Today, the organization finances land, home loans and home improvement loans for Texas veterans and active military members who are eligible under VLB requirements.

-The board is composed of a chairman, who is the commissioner of the GLO (currently Commissioner George P. Bush), plus two citizens — one specializing in veterans' affairs and one in finances.
-The citizen members are appointed by the Governor of Texas.
+The board is composed of a Chair and two governor appointees.
+Under the Texas Constitution, the Commissioner of the Texas General Land Office is the ex officio chair.
+As of 2024, the Chairwoman is Land Commissioner Dawn Buckingham), plus two citizens — one specializing in veterans' affairs and one in finances.
+The citizen members are appointed by the Governor of Texas and confirmed by the Texas Senate.
+Retired U.S. Navy Rear Admiral Judson "Jud" Scott and James Rothfelder are the current serving board members.

-VLB also owns and manages four Texas State Veterans Cemeteries and the Texas State Veterans Home Program.
-The veterans home program provides skilled long-term care to veterans and their spouses in eight veterans homes across Texas.
+VLB also owns and manages four Texas State Veterans Cemeteries with a fifth under construction in Lubbock and the nine, soon to be ten state veterans homes that provide long-term skilled nursing care for veterans, spouses and Gold Star parents Texas State Veterans Home Program.

 History

 In 1954, a newspaper reporter discovered that many veterans, in exchange for money, were tricked into signing loans to purchase land in several South Texas counties.
 Subsequent investigation of the General Land Office resulted in a major scandal.
 Texas Land Commissioner Bascom Giles went to prison for conspiracy to commit theft, becoming the first Texas state official to go to prison for a crime committed in office.